SVG Animations

 For animations specified with a values list, the keyTimes attribute if specified must have exactly as many values as there are in the values attribute.

-• keySplines - A set of Bézier control points associated with the keyTimes list, defining a cubic Bézier function that controls interval pacing.
+For from/to/by animations, the keyTimes attribute if specified must have two values. - keySplines - A set of Bézier control points associated with the keyTimes list, defining a cubic Bézier function that controls interval pacing.

 The attribute value is a semicolon-separated list of control point descriptions.